kenralphsapo/villa_aurora_project/README.md

 - **Feature 3:** Booking confirmation sent via Email
 - **Feature 4:** Ability to rate the site
 - **Feature 5:** Purchase options include in-person and via GCash
+- **Feature 6:** Has a recaptcha for the security
+- **Feature 7:** Also has calendar that show the transaction id of the user who booked that day

 ### Installation
 To use this project, follow these steps: